 Join us for a 'reel' adventure and put your survival skills to the test.
 Campers, ages 10-13 years old, will learn about Alabama's fishes, which ones are edible, how to toss a cast net, how to bait a crab trap, how to drag a seine, and how to bring in the catch of the day while pier fishing.
 Campers will also get up close and personal with their catches as they learn about each different species brought ashore!
 You never know exactly what you’ll reel in!
 There will be swim time and an afternoon snack provided in addition to frequent water breaks.

 For rising 7th-8th grade

 Calling all technology sleuths!
-If you are interested in robotics and engineering then this brand new camp is for you!
-Students, rising 7th through 8th grade, will uncover marine technology through hands-on activities including how to build a simple robot, solder components on a circuit board, design and build a remotely operated vehicle (ROV) for a mini competition and much more.
-In this 4-day, 3-night camp students will bring out their inner deTECHtive to discover 'what is technology?'.
+If you are interested in robotics and engineering then this camp is for you!
+Students, rising 7th through 8th grade, will uncover marine technology through hands-on activities including how to build a simple robot, solder components on a circuit board, design and build a remotely operated vehicle (ROV) for a mini competition, and much more!!
+In this 4-day, 3-night camp students will bring out their inner deTECHtive to discover 'what is technology?
 The camp will feature various hands-on group activities encouraging students to think like an engineer.
 The stakes are high as they design, build and test various technologies in preparation for an underwater robot challenge.

 Coastal Fisheries Camp